Peter Pan (2003 film): Plot

 Wendy urges her brothers to return home with her, as they are starting to forget their parents.
 The Lost Boys eventually decide to join them, dismaying Peter.
 Wendy says goodbye to Peter, leaving him a cup of medicine to drink.
-When Wendy leaves the hideout, she and the rest of the boys are captured by Hook's crew, whom also poison Peter's medicine.
+When Wendy leaves the hideout, she and the rest of the boys are captured by Hook's crew, who also poison Peter's medicine.
 However, Tinker Bell drinks it and succumbs.
 A distraught Peter repeatedly proclaims his belief in fairies and telepathically reaches out to everyone at Neverland and London to do the same.
 This revives Tinker Bell, who helps Peter rescue Wendy and free the Lost Boys.
 During the ensuing fight with the pirates, Hook forcefully uses Tinker Bell's dust to grant him flying abilities.
 During their duel, Hook taunts Peter about Wendy wanting to abandon him, and how she will eventually grow up and marry another man.
 Weakened, Peter falls and is incapacitated.
 Hook allows Wendy to say goodbye to Peter before killing him.
 Finally professing her love for Peter, Wendy kisses him, bringing back his happiness.

 Peter defeats Hook, who is swallowed up by the crocodile.
 Covering the Jolly Roger in fairy dust, Peter flies Wendy and the boys back to London where they are reunited with their parents, who adopt the rest of the Lost Boys.
 Slightly, who got lost on the way to London and arrives at the house late, is adopted by Aunt Millicent while Mr. Darling reconciles with his children.
 Peter promises Wendy he will never forget her and one day he will return to visit her, before returning to Neverland with Tinker Bell.
 Despite never seeing Peter again, she continues telling his story to her children, and in turn to her grandchildren and descendants.